visgl/deck.gl/dev-docs/RFCs/vNext/pydeck-extensions.md

 Open questions:
 - How would additional modules be specified once pydeck is open?
 Would pydeck export a python function to "install" additional layers?
-- `JSONConfiguration` may need a method to inject new layers.
+- `JSONConfiguration` may need a method to extend definition.
+- Should dynamic extensibility be built on the pydeck level or the deck.gl or @deck.gl/json level?

 Concerns:
 - Security implications would need to be understood and managed.